 Crosschecker Comments

-CE9.2.7 as in JVET_LXXXX (InterDigital)
+CE9.2.7 as in JVET_L0196 (InterDigital)

 The sum of absolute difference (SAD) between the two prediction signals (L0 and L1 prediction) using the initial MVs of the current CU is calculated.
-If the SAD is no larger than a predefined threshold, i.e., 2BDepth-9 per sample, the DMVR is skipped; otherwise, the DMVR is still applied to refine the two motion vectors of the current block.
+If the SAD is no larger than a predefined threshold, i.e., 2BDepth-11 per sample, the DMVR is skipped; otherwise, the DMVR is still applied to refine the two motion vectors of the current block.